wangc9/delivery-fee-calculator/README.md

 2. At the root directory, run the following command to start the web page
     ```sh
-    docker compose -f docker-compose.dev.yml up --build
+    docker compose -f docker-compose.yml up --build
     ```
     The command will build an image and a container to run the webpage.
 Please note that the build process may take some time.
 Once the build process is finished, you should see information like the following appears in the terminal:
+    > INFO Accepting connections at http://localhost:3000

+    After the aforementioned message has appeared, you can open the webpage at http://localhost:5173.

+3. After you've finished using the webpage, please use `Ctrl` + `c` in the same terminal that docker is running to stop the container.

+4. To run the unit or integration tests accompanied with the project, use a different docker image and container than the previous mentioned one by running the following command
+    ```sh
+    docker compose -f docker-compose.dev.yml up --build
+    ```
+    The command will build a separate image and container to run the webpage.
+Please note that the build process may take some time.
+Once the build process is finished, you should see information like the following appears in the terminal:
     > VITE V5.0.12
     >
     > -> Local: http://localhost:5173

     After the aforementioned message has appeared, you can open the webpage at http://localhost:5173.

-3. After you've finished using the webpage, please use `Ctrl` + `c` in the same terminal that docker is running to stop the container.

-4. To run the unit or integration tests accompanied with the project, run the following command
+    Use the following command
     ```sh
     docker compose -f docker-compose.dev.yml run --rm app npm run test
     ```